Talib-Hossain/MemeShare-App/README.md

 # MemeShare-App
-A simple application, which displays random meme by making API calls.
+A simple application, which displays random meme by making API calls using Volley Library.
 It also has a share meme functionality.
 # Tech Used
 * Kotlin
 * XML